Infinitesimal $\mathcal{R}$-matrices for some families of Hopf algebras: Infinitesimal -matrices for some well-known Hopf algebras

 The antipode is given by $S(g)=g^{M-1}$, $S(x)=-xg^{M-r}$.
 As a $\Bbbk$-vector space $H_{(r,n,q)}$ has dimension $rn^{2}$ with basis $\{g^{l}x^{m}\ |\ 0\leq l<M,\,0\leq m<n\}$.
 Let us recall that

 for all $0\leq l<M$ and $0\leq m<n$, where $Q=q^{r}$ and $\left( \ \right)_Q$ is used to denote a $Q$-binomial symbol (or gaussian coefficient).
 We have that $G:=G(H)=\{g^{i}\ |\ 0\leq i< M\}$.

-Let us observe that if $r=1$ we recover Taft Hopf algebras, which do not admit a quasitriangular structure as it is shown in \cite{Ge2}.
-On the other hand, quasitriangular structures for the Radford Hopf algebras with $r \geq 2$ were classified in \cite{Rad}.
-We now prove that the infinitesimal $\Rr$-matrices for the Radford Hopf algebras $H_{(r,n,q)}$, with $r\geq2$, are all trivial.
+Let us observe that if $r=1$ we recover Taft Hopf algebras, which do not admit a quasitriangular structure for $n>2$, as it is shown in \cite{Ge2}.
+On the other hand, quasitriangular structures for some of the Radford Hopf algebras with $r \geq 2$ were classified in \cite{Rad}.
+However, we prove that $\chi=0$ is the only infinitesimal $\Rr$-matrix for any Radford Hopf algebra $H_{(r,n,q)}$ which is quasitriangular.
 This does not depend on the specific form of the quasitriangular structure.